msurbatovich/msurbatovich.github.io/index.md

 I was selected as a [2022 Rising Star in EECS](https://risingstars.utexas.edu/profiles/milijana-surbatovich)

-Contact: milijans at andrew dot cmu dot edu
+Contact: milijana at umd dot edu

 ### Publications
 _**Milijana Surbatovich**, Naomi Spargo, Limin Jia, and Brandon Lucia.
 2023.
 A Type System for Safe Intermittent Computing.
 To appear at PLDI 23_ [Link to paper](./assets/docs/surbatovich_pldi23_curricle.pdf)